backstage/backstage/docs/permission/plugin-authors/04-authorizing-access-to-paginated-data.md

   });
 ```

-In this case, we are not passing any `resourceRef` when invoking `permissions.authorize()`.

-Since there is no `resourceRef` and the permission policy is returning a conditional response, the permission framework can't make a decision
+In this case, we are not passing a `resourceRef` when invoking `permissions.authorize()`.
+Since there is no `resourceRef`, the permission framework can't apply conditions, and instead returns conditional decisions all the way back to the caller - in this case, the `todo-list-backend`.
-on its own and it's expecting the todo list backend's router to take care of this case.

-Instead of authorizing every todo item one by one, we can implement this more efficiently.

-If all the items were stored in a database, we could transform each permission result in the proper database query, letting the database do the filtering.

-If this approach is not applicable, you can still use the result-by-result authorization approach mentioned at the beginning of the section.

-Fortunately, our todo service is smart enough and lets us pass an optional `filter` function when invoking `getAll()`.
-This is exactly what the `toQuery` field in the permission rule does.

-In this particular example, the `isOwner` rule returns a function (expected by `getAll` method).
-But there is no constraint regarding the shape of the returned object: any type of data can be returned.
+To make the process of handling conditional decisions easier, the permission framework provides a `createConditionTransformer` helper.
+This function accepts an array of permission rules, and returns a transformer function which converts the conditions in conditional decisions to the format needed by the plugin using the `toQuery` method on permission rules.

+Since the todo api groups filters using the same nested object structure as the permission framework, we can pass the output of our condition transformer straight to it.
+If the filters were grouped differently, we'd need to transform it at this point before passing it to the api.

+## Test the authorized read endpoint

-Now let's update our permission policy's handler to return a conditional result whenever a todosListCreate permission is received.
+Let's update our permission policy's handler to return a conditional result whenever a todosListCreate permission is received.
 We could reuse the same result as the update action:

 ```diff
     if (request.permission.resourceType === 'todo-item') {